Lee Caplin: William Faulkner

-Caplin is the Executor of the Literary State of Nobel Prize, author William Faulkner.
+Caplin is the Executor of the Literary Estate of Nobel Prize, author William Faulkner.
 In this role, he produces motion picture, television, and theatrical productions based on Faulkner's works, and oversees the development of the William Faulkner brand.

 In 2003, Caplin granted the rights to Aaron Schneider to bring Faulkner's 1942 short story, Two Soldiers, to the screen.
 Schneider's adaptation went on to win the Academy Award for Best Live Action Short Film at the 76th Academy Awards.

 In 2013, Caplin produced James Franco's directorial debut, As I Lay Dying, adapted from Faulkner's 1930 novel of the same name The film premiered at the 66th Annual Cannes Film Festival.
 In 2014, Caplin partnered with James Franco once more to produce The Sound and the Fury (2014 film), the second film adaptation of Faulkner's 1929 novel of the same name.
 The film was selected to screen out of competition at the 71st Annual Venice International Film Festival.